SteveJustin1963/tec-TILE/README.md

 # tec-TILE
 tec-BOT gets 3 tactile devices.
+### 1 soft silcone tentacle
+Robot silicone tentacle grippers are one of the most versatile and handy tools that a robot can have!
+These grippers can be used to grab onto and lift objects, as well as to provide a soft and gentle touch.

+One of the great things about robot silicone tentacle grippers is that they can be used in a variety of settings and for a variety of tasks.
+For example, they can be used in manufacturing settings to grab and lift objects.
+They can also be used in healthcare settings to provide a gentle touch for patients.

+Another great thing about robot silicone tentacle grippers is that they are relatively inexpensive.
+This makes them a great option for those who are looking for a versatile and affordable gripper for their robot.

+If you are looking for a gripper that can provide a versatile and affordable solution for your robot, then look no further than robot silicone tentacle grippers!

-- 2 or 3 tip grippers
+### 2 or 3 tip grippers
-- 1 soft silcone tentacle
-- 1 soft silcone organ
--

-robot 3 tip grippers, what are they?
+robot 2 or 3 tip grippers, what are they?
 There are three types of grippers: those that use suction cups, those that use magnets, and those that use mechanical jaws.
 Robot grippers are devices that are attached to the end of a robotic arm and are used to grip and manipulate objects.
 There are a variety of different types of grippers, each with its own advantages and disadvantages.

 One of the most popular types of grippers is the suction cup gripper.
 This type of gripper uses a vacuum to create a seal around an object, which allows the gripper to pick up and move the object.
 Suction cup grippers are simple and reliable, but they can only be used on smooth surfaces and are not well suited for picking up small or delicate objects.